kmccarp/rewrite-launchdarkly/docs/clearing-out-feature-flags.md

       methodPattern: com.acme.bank.flags.FeatureFlags isEnabled(String, boolean)
 ```

-Notice how the `methodPatttern` matches an internal method.
+Notice how the `methodPattern` matches an internal method.
 The only requirement here is that the first argument is the feature key.

 ### Conclusion
 With the above automations we can take away the pain of working with feature flags,
 to unlock the value they offer to run quick experiments, without the associated technical debt.
-It's yet another case of how you can compose recipes to achieve better outcomes, as part of your everyday work.
+It's yet another case of how you can compose existing recipes to help maintain your code, as part of your everyday work.
 What will you build next?